mutageneral/FreeDiscord/README.md

 1. Clone the repository: `git clone https://github.com/FreeTechnologies/FreeDiscord.git`.
 Or download the zip, unzip it, shift + right click in the `FreeDiscord-main` folder, click on `Open Powershell window here`, and continue with step 3.
 2. `cd` to the repository folder: `cd FreeDiscord`.
-3. Make sure all the dependencies are installed, Windows: `python -m pip install discord.py requests asyncio pythongit` Linux: `pip3 install discord.py requests asyncio pythongit`.
+3. Make sure all the dependencies are installed, Windows: `python -m pip install discord.py requests asyncio pythongit` Linux: `pip3 install discord.py requests asyncio gitpython`.
 4. Run `python3 freesetup.py` for an interative configuration creator.
 (If you don't want to use the script, just rename `config-example.py` to `config.py` and fill that out)
 5. Before starting, make sure Server Members Intent is enabled in your bot settings.
 6. To make sure the `mute` and `unmute` command works, please make a role called `muted` in your server.